 - Privatni doktor (Private doctor or health care provider)

 - Bolnica (Hospitals) – health workers and newborn children in maternity hospitals

 Schools will offer vaccinations and immunizations as part of the mandatory schedule dictated by the government.

 HZJZ, the Croatian Institute for Public Health, offers vaccinations as well, which is most commonly used for optional shots outside of the mandated schedule.
 HZJZ has a location for each county within Croatia.
 You do not need an appointment to visit them.

-- Request a COVID19 vaccination over the phone at:
+- Over the phone at: